The Sun Also Rises

 Our lives are not defined by what happens to us, we have no control

 of that.
-It is how we react to our circumstances that ultimately
+It is how we react to our circumstances that will ultimately define our character.

 From what I've learned, we must try to make our contributions